bagisto/bagisto-docs/src/getting-started/installation.md

 ### Prerequisites

 Before starting, ensure you have:
-- PHP 8.3 or 8.4 (PHP 8.5 and above are not supported yet)
+- PHP 8.4 (Bagisto 2.4 also runs on 8.3; PHP 8.5 and above are not supported yet)
 - Composer 2.5 or higher
-- MySQL 8.0.32 or higher
+- MySQL 8.0, MariaDB 10.11 or, on the current development version, PostgreSQL 16
-- Web server (Apache/Nginx)
+- Web server (Apache/Nginx/OpenLiteSpeed)

 ::: tip System Requirements
 If you haven't checked the system requirements yet, please review the [Before You Start](/getting-started/before-you-start#system-requirements) guide.